zhousarah/azure-compute-docs/articles/virtual-machine-scale-sets/virtual-machine-scale-sets-rolling-upgrade-custom-metrics.md

 #### [CLI](#tab/azure-cli)

-Use [az vmss extension set](/cli/azure/vmss/extension#az-vmss-extension-set) to add the Application Health extension to the scale set model definition.
+Use [az vmss extension set](/cli/azure/vmss/extension#az-vmss-extension-set) to add the application health extension to the scale set model definition.

 Create a json file called `extensions.json` with the desired settings.